Confucius Sinarum Philosophus (1687)

 - Chinese text

-- Place of translation
+- Place of publication

 - Paris

-- Publisher's Imprint
+- Publisher's imprint

 - Sections